 We have already mentioned homesickness, but for many students abroad this can be a real problem.
 You live thousands of miles away from your friends and family, making you feel isolated.
 Universities around the world are faced with students’ problems with homesickness, which shows how widespread the problem is.

 But then, It is perfectly healthy and normal to feel homesick, just do not let it become a crippling part of your experience abroad.
 Your support networks are still there!

 Getting used to currency differences is also a difficult process.
-For example, in Costa Rica, you need to remember that 500 Costa Rican colones is equal to one dollar.
-And in continental Europe, you will have to remember that anything that costs €1 actually costs $ 1.40.
+For example, in Costa Rica, you need to remember that 500 Costa Rican colones are equal to one dollar.
+And in continental Europe, you will have to remember that anything that costs €1 costs $ 1.40.

-As with most foreign learning challenges, currency differences are some of the things that do not really hurt you if you only stay for a short time, but have a big impact if you stay at least one semester or more.
+As with most foreign learning challenges, currency differences are some of the things that do not hurt you if you only stay for a short time but have a big impact if you stay at least one semester or more.

-You have fallen in love with this new place-You love everything about it – the sights, sounds, smells, energy.
+You have fallen in love with this new place and love everything about it – the sights, sounds, smells, and energy.
 More importantly, you love the YOU that lives here.
 You feel more self-confident and self-assured than ever, fearing the idea of returning home.
 Like the saying goes every good thing surely comes to an end.

 Solutions to study abroad challenges

 How to Handle the Language Barrier during Your Study Abroad

 The best thing to do is practice more before the start of your studies.
 Also, do not be afraid to ask the locals to re-pronounce the words.
 They are usually eager to help you. ”